 He moved to Brattleboro in 2014 from his home country of Ecuador.
 In Ecuador he taught language through music to preschoolers and cultural studies and art to high schoolers and since moving to Brattleboro has taught Spanish at Northfield Mount Hermon School and Four Rivers Charter School.
 He received his BA in Cultural Studies from the University of Cuenca in Ecuador, and his masters in Anthropology from the University of Lethbridge in Canada, where he studied, identity, ethnopolitics, and traditional music in the Amazon.
 He plays guitar and many traditional Ecuadorian instruments and was the director of a traditional Andean band for ten years.
 He also has a love for photography, woodworking, pottery, soccer, and mosaic-making.
 He is excited to bring his passion for social justice and culture, Spanish language experience, and creativity to Hilltop.

-Annie enjoys creating art in many forms, writing, photography, traveling, spending time in nature and in the water.
-She lives out in the country with her husband Nick and their dearest companion cat of fourteen years, Bosco.
+Annie enjoys creating art in many forms, writing, photography, film, traveling, spending time in nature and in the water.
+She lives out in the country with her dearest companion cat of fifteen years, Bosco.

 Françoise’s journey in the Montessori field began when her 10 year old daughter started attending a Montessori school in 2003.
 Françoise believes that her daughter’s Montessori education helped build skills and self-confidence in a way that her prior schooling did not allow.
 Over time, Françoise became more and more involved in her daughter’s school, first as volunteer, then as a cook, and later as a teacher.
 Françoise completed her AMI Montessori training at the primary (3-6 year old) level in 2008 and taught as a lead teacher for 4 years before moving to the United States from France.